Corporate Sustainability & Responsibility

 Freedom is committed to working with certified paper suppliers and other stakeholders to ensure that illegally sourced fibers are not used in the manufacture of paper purchased by Freedom.

 Freedom will give purchasing preference to paper originating from Forest Stewardship Council (FSC) certified operations.
-Freedom only uses FSC and SFI certified sources in our supply chain.
+Freedom only uses FSC and The Sustainable Forestry Initiative® (SFI) certified sources in our supply chain.

 Reduce Greenhouse Gas Footprint